48 LikesSocial Care

 What social care qualifications are available?

 Many people who work in entry-level social care jobs are offered the chance to study for an NVQ at college while working in their role.
 In most cases, employers will pay the course fees on the condition that you remain in the role for at least one year after you’re qualified.
-If you do plan to become a fully qualified social worker however, you will be expected to obtain a degree from a university.

 Jobs in social care often involve ongoing training in order to develop your skills.
 Many social care workers also have qualifications in first aid, motivational interviewing and advanced drug and alcohol training, all of which can be useful in other social care roles too.